The Confident Eater

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, Peanut butter on pancakes, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 i) Peanut, tahini, or other nut butters – these are a great source of fat and nutrients.
-We can serve on bread or toast as they were designed for, but don’t forget other places too like crackers or fruit muffins.
+You can serve on bread or toast as they were designed for, but don’t forget other places too like crackers or fruit muffins.

 iii) Cheese – is often a favourite for fussy eaters.
-There are many places where we can add some extra.
+There are many places where you can add some extra.
 Grated over veggies or sprinkled onto potatoes.
 Added to the pancake or the pasta (next to it is also fine).

 iv) Butter/olive oil – adding more butter or oil can be fairly simple.
 An extra scrape of butter on the toast or adding some to the veggies.
-We can cook in a little extra oil or add some to baking or pasta.
+You can cook in a little extra oil or add some to baking or pasta.

 v) Yoghurt – is a frequently accepted food.
 It can be used as a dip for fruit, added to smoothies, or semi frozen like an ice cream.
-We can also spread on pancakes or add to cereal or even savoury foods like chicken.
+You can also spread on pancakes or add to cereal or even savoury foods like chicken.

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, dried fruit, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 vi) Dried fruit – is calorie dense and doesn’t take up a lot of tummy space.
 Many fussy eaters like one or more of raisins, dates, apricots etc. as a snack.
-We can also add to baking, cereal, fruit, or veggies or incorporate into a muesli bar or bliss ball.
+You can also add to baking, cereal, fruit, or veggies or incorporate into a muesli bar or bliss ball.

 vii) Potato – fries are frequently accepted by picky eaters.
 If hot chips are what they will accept at the moment, then working on home-made, or store bought but home-cooked is a great next step.